-Regular contributions and gifts received from persons outside the household are counted as income for calculation of the TTP.
+Regular contributions and gifts received from persons outside the household are counted as income for calculation of the Total Tenant Payment.

 Any contribution or gift received on a regular basis regardless of frequency will be considered a "regular" contribution or gift.
 This includes rent and utility payments made on behalf of the family and other cash or non-cash contributions provided on a regular basis.
-This information must be reported by the family and will be averaged over a twelve-month period and included in the calculation of the TTP.
+This information must be reported by the family and will be averaged over a twelve-month period and included in the calculation of Total Tenant Payment.
 It does not include casual contributions or sporadic gifts.
 (See chapter on "Verification Procedures," for further definition.)